c-sanders/ScaleAndSetSize/README.md

 	# Invocation of the main function below, should in turn cause the gimp_env_init function to be
 	# invoked.
 	#
-	# Apart from this, what exactly does invoking the main function do?
+	# Apart from this, what else exactly does invoking the main function do?
+Is it responsible for
+	# initialising the Plugin's arguments?

 	main()